superlinked/VectorHub/docs/articles/research-agent.md

 )
 ```

-This lets me puts on how much I care about content (relevance_weight) versus freshness (recency_weight) — a killer combo for our agentic needs.
+This allows us to pick whether to prioritize the content (relevance_weight) or the recency (recency_weight) - a very useful combo for our agent's needs.

 ### Step 6 : Building tools

-Now comes the tooling part, here we go lads.
+Now comes the tooling part.

-Ok , So We’ll be creating three tools for our agent to choose from.
-These tools will help find papers, summarize them if needed, and answer relevant questions.
+We will be creating three tools ...

-1. `Retrieval Tool` : This tool is crafted by hooking into Superlinked’s index, letting it pull the top 5 papers based on a query.
-It balances relevance (1.0 weight) and recency (0.5 weight) to nail the “find papers” goal.
-I mean what we wanted is to find the papers which are relevant to the query.
-So if the query is something like, "What are the Quantum computers papers are published in b/w 1993 and 1994" , then the retrieval tool will retrieve those papers, will bring out the summary of those papers one by one, and will return the result.
+1. `Retrieval Tool` : This tool is crafted by plugging into Superlinked’s index, letting it pull the top 5 papers based on a query.
+It balances relevance (1.0 weight) and recency (0.5 weight) to accomplish the “find papers” goal.
+What we want is to find the papers which are relevant to the query.
+So, if the query is: “What quantum computing papers were published between 1993 and 1994?”, then the retrieval tool will retrieve those papers, summarize them one by one, and return the results.

 ```python
 class RetrievalTool(Tool):